 The Rogue 30 lends itself to use on precision rifles with focus on accuracy, lightweight and suppression performance.
 I did experience difficulties that resulted in initial tests being thrown out.
 Below are those results.
 The first image is 5 round groups fired from 100 yards using different types of 6.5 Creedmoor ammunition with the KG Made taper mount.

 Below are 5 round groups fried from 100 yards using the same 6.5mm Creedmoor ammunition with the Rogue 30 suppressor attached.

 When comparing the groups shot with Gorilla Ammunition (top left, image #1 and #2) you’ll notice almost zero POI shift from unsuppressed to suppressed!
 I plan to re-perform this test with another selection of 6.5mm Creedmoor ammunition applying what I’ve learned about torquing on the suppressor.
-After solving the problem and re-testing some of the ammunition I achieved different results, in particular with Winchester ammunition (photo to the right).
+After solving the problem and re-testing some of the ammunition I achieved different results, in particular with Winchester ammunition (photo below).
 Once the issue was resolved the suppressor displayed excellent host rifle accuracy properties in addition to excellent suppression performance.
 I intend to buy additional mounts so I can use the Rogue 30 on other rifles like my DMR 20″ 6.5 SAUM.
 I will also track “return to zero” repeatability so please stay tuned for the results of my re-test!